expressjs/csurf/README.md

 ### Ignoring Routes

-CSRF checks should only be disabled for use cases where you expect requests to come from places other than your website.
-Please be sure to understand CSRF attacks before disabling CSRF checks.
-An existing session (authenticated or not) is not enough to prevent CSRF attacks.
+CSRF checks should only be disabled for requests that you expect to come from outside of your website. *Do not disable CSRF checks for requests that you expect to only come from your website*.
+An existing session, even if it belongs to an authenticated user, is not enough to protect against CSRF attacks.

 The following is an example of how to order your routes so that certain endpoints do not check for a valid CSRF token.